Infineon/TARGET_XMC-GENERIC/README.md

 ## Overview

-This board support package is intended for creating custom XMC BSPs.
+This board support package is intended for creating custom XMC™ BSPs.